Village

-A village is a clustered human settlement or community, larger than a hamlet but smaller than a town (although the word is often used to describe both hamlets and smaller towns), with a population typically ranging from a few hundred to a few thousand.
-Alhough villages are often located in rural areas, the term urban village is also applied to certain urban neighborhoods.
+A village is a human settlement or a residential community, larger than a hamlet but smaller than a town with a population typically ranging from a few hundred to a few thousand.
+Although villages are often located in rural areas, the term urban village is also applied to certain urban neighborhoods.
 Villages are normally permanent, with fixed dwellings; however, transient villages can occur.
 Further, the dwellings of a village are fairly close to one another, not scattered broadly over the landscape, as a dispersed settlement.
-In the past, villages were a usual form of community for societies that practice subsistence agriculture and also for some non-agricultural societies.
+In the past, villages were a usual form of community for societies that practiced subsistence agriculture and also for some non-agricultural societies.
 In Great Britain, a hamlet earned the right to be called a village when it built a church.
 In many cultures, towns and cities were few, with only a small proportion of the population living in them.
 The Industrial Revolution attracted people in larger numbers to work in mills and factories; the concentration of people caused many villages to grow into towns and cities.
-This also enabled specialization of labor and crafts and development of many trades.
-The trend of urbanization continues, although not always in connection with industrialization.
-Historically homes were situated together for sociability and defence, and land surrounding the living quarters was farmed.
+This also enabled specialization of labor and crafts and the development of many trades.
+The trend of urbanization continues but not always in connection with industrialization.
+Historically, homes were situated together for sociability and defence, and land surrounding the living quarters was farmed.
 Traditional fishing villages were based on artisan fishing and located adjacent to fishing grounds.

 In toponomastic terminology, the names of individual villages are called Comonyms (from Ancient Greek κώμη / village and ὄνυμα / name, [cf. ὄνομα]).

+Etymology

+From Middle English village, from Old French village, from Latin villāticus, ultimately from Latin villa (English villa).

-South Asia
+Central and South Asia

 Afghanistan

 In Afghanistan, the village, or deh (Dari/Pashto: ده) is the mid-size settlement type in Afghan society, trumping the United States hamlet or qala (Dari: قلعه, Pashto: کلي), though smaller than the town, or shār (Dari: شهر, Pashto: ښار).
 In contrast to the qala, the deh is generally a bigger settlement which includes a commercial area, while the yet larger shār includes governmental buildings and services such as schools of higher education, basic health care, police stations etc.

 India

 "The soul of India lives in its villages," declared Mahatma Gandhi at the beginning of 20th century.
-According to the 2011 census of India, 69% of Indians (around 833 million people) live in 640,867 different villages.
+According to the 2011 census of India, 69% of Indians (around 833 million people) live in villages.
+As per 2011 census of India, there are a total of 649,481 villages in India.
 The size of these villages varies considerably.
 236,004 Indian villages have a population of fewer than 500, while 3,976 villages have a population of 10,000+.
 Most of the villages have their own temple, mosque, or church, depending on the local religious following.